Set It Off (band): Upside Down (2016–2017)

-Signing to Fearless Records, Midnight and Elsewhere (2018-current)
+Signing to Fearless Records, Midnight and Dan's departure (2018–2021)

 In 2018, Set It Off announced that they would be leaving Equal Vision and signing to Fearless Records.

 At the beginning of the year, Set It Off did a livestream video on YouTube in order to write a song with its audience.
 Over 1,000 people came into the stream and submitted their lyric ideas.
 The band members took their favorite lyrics from those suggested and added guitar parts and melodies to create their single "Hourglass Love", released on YouTube soon after, on January 4.

 On July 24, Set It Off released its single "Killer in the Mirror" with a music video.

-On November 19, they announced on Twitter that their fourth studio album "Midnight", would be released on February 1, 2019.
-Also, on that same day, they released their single “Lonely Dance” including a music video.

-On December 14, they released two singles, "For You Forever" and "Dancing with the Devil", from "Midnight".
+On November 19, they announced on Twitter that their fourth studio album Midnight, would be released on February 1, 2019.
+Also, on that same day, they released their single "Lonely Dance" including a music video.
+One month later, on December 14, they released two singles, "For You Forever" and "Dancing with the Devil", from Midnight.

-On January 1, 2019, they released "Midnight Thoughts" exactly at midnight to celebrate the new year.

-On May 4, 2019, allegations of sexual assault against Dan Clermont were released on an anonymous Twitter account.
-The band announced on May 6, 2019, that Dan would be taking a hiatus from the band to be with his family while this matter is addressed.

-On June 12, 2019, vocalist Cody Carson announced that he had a vocal haemorrhage, just after the final date of Part 2 of the Midnight World Tour.
+They released "Midnight Thoughts" to celebrate the new year 2019.
+Allegations of sexual assault against Dan Clermont were released on an anonymous Twitter account in May.
+The band announced that Dan would be taking a hiatus from the band to be with his family while this matter is addressed.
+One month later, vocalist Cody Carson announced that he had a vocal haemorrhage, just after the final date of Part 2 of the Midnight World Tour.
 He continued with Part 3 of the tour despite this.

-On June 28, 2019, an acoustic version of "Wolf in Sheep's Clothing" from Duality was featured on Punk Goes Acoustic Vol. 3.
+On June 28, an acoustic version of "Wolf in Sheep's Clothing" from Duality was featured on Punk Goes Acoustic Vol. 3.

-On September 11, 2019, after Part 3 of the Midnight World Tour, vocalist Cody Carson announced that due to his vocal cord injury he had to have surgery.
-As a result, Part 4 of the tour has been delayed to March 2020.

-On September 30, 2019, the band announced the departure of Dan Clermont in a Tweet.
-The Tweet mentions he left “in order to focus on other areas of his life”.
+On September 11, after Part 3 of the Midnight World Tour, vocalist Cody Carson announced that due to his vocal cord injury he had to have surgery.
+As a result, Part 4 of the tour was delayed to March 2020.
+At the end of the month, the band announced the departure of Dan Clermont in a Tweet.
+The Tweet mentions he left "in order to focus on other areas of his life".
 Subsequently, according to the same Tweet, the band announced they have decided to continue on as a three-piece group.

-On February 14, 2020, they released their fourth EP titled "After Midnight".
+On February 14, 2020, they released their fifth EP titled After Midnight.

+One year later, on June 4, 2021, they released an expanded edition of Midnight called Midnight: The Final Chapter.
+This expansion includes the songs of the After Midnight EP and three acoustic renditions of the original release of the album.

+Elsewhere (2021–2022)

-On October 29, 2021, the band released a single titled "Skeleton" and on January 21, 2022, they released a song titled "Projector."
-On February 18, 2022, they released "Who's In Control."
+The band released a single titled "Skeleton" on October 29, 2021.
+On January 21, 2022, they released a song titled "Projector", alongside the announcement of the album.
+They released the third single "Who's In Control", on February 18.

-The band commenced their "Welcome to Elsewhere Tour" on January 14, 2022, and with no delays the tour will last until February 12.
+The band's "Welcome to Elsewhere Tour" ran from January 14, 2022 to February 12 of the same year.

-On March 11, 2022, the band released their fifth album titled "Elsewhere".
+On March 11, 2022, the band released their fifth album, titled Elsewhere.